ActiveCampaign/postmark-wordpress/readme.txt

 == Frequently Asked Questions ==

-= What is Postmark? =
+= What is ActiveCampaign Postmark? =

-Postmark is a hosted service that expertly handles all delivery of transactional webapp and web site email.
+ActiveCampaign Postmark is a hosted service that expertly handles all delivery of transactional webapp and web site email.
 This includes welcome emails, password resets, comment notifications, and more.
 If you've ever installed WordPress and had issues with PHP's `mail()` function not working right, or your WordPress install sends comment notifications or password resets to spam, Postmark makes all of these problems vanish in seconds.
 Without Postmark, you may not even know you're having delivery problems.
 Find out in seconds by installing and configuring this plugin.

 = Will this plugin work with my WordPress site? =

-The Postmark for WordPress plugin overrides any usage of the `wp_mail()` function.
+The ActiveCampaign Postmark for WordPress plugin overrides any usage of the `wp_mail()` function.
 Because of this, if any 3rd party code or plugins send mail directly using the PHP mail function, or any other method, we cannot override it.
 Please contact the makers of any offending plugins and let them know that they should use `wp_mail()` instead of unsupported mailing functions.

 = TLS Version Requirements/Compatibility =

-The Postmark API requires TLS v1.1 or v1.2 support.
+The ActiveCampaign Postmark API requires TLS v1.1 or v1.2 support.
 We recommend using TLS v1.2.

 You can check your TLS v1.2 compatibility using [this plugin](https://wordpress.org/plugins/tls-1-2-compatibility-test/).
 After installing the plugin, change the dropdown for 'Select API Endpoint' to _How's My SSL?_ and run the test.
 If compatibility with TLS v1.2 is not detected, contact your server host or make the necessary upgrades to support TLS v1.1 or v1.2.